The Smoking Gun: Investigations

 The Smoking Gun began to conduct investigations of criminal activity and publicize its results.
 In August 2009, the site outed members of Pranknet, a virtual community notorious for tricking hotel and fast-food restaurant employees into setting off fire alarms, engaging fire-suppression systems, and engaging in humiliating acts.
-The group, whose members include two convicted child molestors, also engaged in threatening telephone harassment, placing fake Craigslist ads and shouting racial epithets and obscenities at people responding to them.
+The group, whose members include two convicted child molesters, also engaged in threatening telephone harassment, placing fake Craigslist ads and shouting racial epithets and obscenities at people responding to them.
 The group members responded to Craigslist ads placed by young mothers selling household goods, and after gaining the seller's address in an exchange, members would threaten the seller, saying that they would go to their house to rape them and murder their children.

 In 2006, the site uncovered widespread fabrication in James Frey's alleged memoir A Million Little Pieces.
 This investigation led to a public rebuke of Frey by talk show host Oprah Winfrey, who had previously endorsed Frey's book as part of her Oprah's Book Club.
 Frey's book, describing his alleged years of drug and alcohol abuse and subsequent recovery, contained a number of descriptions of criminal or otherwise outrageous incidents.

 In 2010, the site revealed financial irregularities in Yéle Haiti, a charitable foundation set up by rapper Wyclef Jean, soon after he publicized its successful fundraising for disaster relief following the 2010 earthquake in Haiti.
 As reported by The New York Times, the foundation had failed to file several years of tax returns.
-Later it was found to have illegally diverted funds to the personal use of Jean and some of his family.
-In 2019 Jean admitted irregularities at the charity.
+Later, it was found to have illegally diverted funds to the personal use of Jean and some of his family.
+In 2019, Jean admitted irregularities at the charity.